matiaskis/cy-m-t-o/README.md

-           -t2 average temperature per date on every station -p2 average pressure per date on every station -t3 every temperature per date then per station -w wind map for each station
+           -t2 average temperature per date on every station -p2 average pressure per date on every station -t3 every temperature per date then per station (you can only put one option and u need at least one) -w wind map for each station
            -h height per station
            -m moisture per station
-           (you can only put one option and u need at least one)
+           (there are no limitation for these options)

            -F metropolitan france and corsica
            -G French Guiana